 When in large enough groups they tend to spend most of their time chasing each other and leave other species of fish alone

-One of the best tank mates for the Tiger Barb provided there is considerable space is the clown loach, which will school with the Tiger Barbs and act as they do, and the tigers act as the loaches do
+One of the best tank mates provided there is considerable space is the clown loach, which will school with the Tiger Barbs and act as they do, and the tigers act as the loaches do

-In some cases Tiger Barbs can also be kept with some interesting tank mates.
-Check out the video from Criss Karver who keeps his Tiger Barbs with Prianhas???
+In some cases, they can also be kept with some interesting tank mates like convict cichlids and piranhas.
+Check out the video from Criss Karver who keeps his Tiger Barbs with Piranhas???

 Video: Piranhas, Tiger Barbs, Convict Cichlids